Should You Keep Your Money in Your PayPal or Bank Account?

 The most common way to use PayPal funds is by purchasing something through a merchant that accepts it.
 Usually, you're buying from an online website, such as eBay.

-Debit card is available to business accounts
+Debit card is available to personal and business accounts

 To qualify for a business account, you must have received at least $500 within the last 12 months.